itamarcaspi/psymonitor/README.md

 y        <- spread$value
 obs      <- length(y)
 swindow0 <- floor(obs * (0.01 + 1.8 / sqrt(obs))) # set minimal window size
-Tb       <- 24 + swindow0 - 1  # set sample size control for the bootstrap precedure
+Tb       <- 24 + swindow0 - 1  # control for sample size for the bootstrap precedure
-dim      <- obs - swindow0 + 1
 IC       <- 2  # use BIC to select the number of lags adflag   <- 6  # set the maximum nuber of lags to 6 yr       <- 2